CEObrainz/Botw-AutoMipping/README.md

 # Botw-AutoMipping
 A automatic mip-disabling tool for bfres files in Zelda: Breath of the Wild.

-Simple drag the script and the bfres model you want to modify into command line and it will do its magic.
+Simply drag the script and the bfres model you want to modify into command line and it will do its magic.

+>C:\Location_Of_Folder\> BOTW-AutoMips.py Model_File.bfres

 If you have trouble using this tool on a windows system, there is a possibility that your registry is preventing you from using python scripts in the command line.